grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.7.7 - 2025-08-01 =
+- Improved CSS for better layout adaptability and responsiveness across various screen sizes.
+- Enhanced the admin interface styling for more consistent alignment and spacing in the Function Generator.
+- Optimized admin scripts to improve loading performance and reduce unnecessary processing.
+- Refactored frontend JavaScript to simplify the codebase and improve maintainability.

+**Note:**
+- Minor visual differences may occur in some themes if you rely on the plugin's default styling.
+Please review your layout after updating.

 = 1.7.6 - 2025-07-15 =
 - Refactored the Function Generator module to produce cleaner and more consistent PHP output.